You keep on tripping over toys that are strewn all over the floor. It’s time to get them organised!

 Ranking and Points

-- Robots will be grouped together in Remote Control and Autonomous categories and then ranked according to their fastest run.
+- Robots will be grouped together according to the four options above and then ranked according to their fastest run.

 - Points will be awarded to the top ranked robots in each group according to the Formula Scoring System.